zacherywalter/PS2-BLE-Keyboard-Project/README.md

 ### Missing Features/Todos

-- [ ] Highlighting words using Shift and arrow keys not working
+- [ ] Highlighting words using Shift and arrow keys only works with right shift, don't know why.

 - [ ] Numlock and Scrolllock only toggle the leds on the keyboard